-KEVIN MOONEY, COUSIN-OF

-the bride, escorted her to the altar.
+KEVIN MOONEY, COUSIN-OF the bride, escorted her to the altar.
 Her wedding gown of white nylon organza over taffeta, was designed with long tapering sleeves and a deep yoke of Chantilly lace.
 The bouffant skirt extended into a cathedral train.
 Her double opera-length veil of illusion was held by a Juliet cap of matching illusion and she carried a formal bridal bouquet of gardenias with full showers of satin streamers.
 Mrs. Mary Lou O'Rourke, Sapulpa, was matron of honor and wore a gown of lavender nylon net over taffeta.
-She carried an arm bouquet of Mrs. Dupony
+She carried an arm bouquet of Mrs. Dupony all of Tulsa, were ushers.
+Mrs. Quinlan chose for the wedding a rose-colored organda Matlesse gown and a corsage of blue Dutch iris.
+Mrs. Rystrom wore a blue sheer gown with matching accessories and a white iris cor-

-Ernest O. Stapler was best man and Paul Ryan and Harold Burke, all of Tulsa, were ushers.
+Ernest O. Stapler was best man and Paul Ryan and Harold Burke,